ryuta46/vscode-multi-command/README.md

 2. Bind a key to created command sequence in keybindings.json.
     For example:
     ```json
+    {
+        "key": "F1",
+        "command": "extension.multiCommand.execute" ,
+        "args": { "command": "multiCommand.down3Lines" },
+        "when": "editorTextFocus"
+    },
+    {
+        "key": "F21",
+        "command": "extension.multiCommand.execute" ,
+        "args": { "command": "multiCommand.swapChar" },
+        "when": "editorTextFocus"
+    }
+    ```

+    You can bind a key to the command directly.

+    For example:
+    ```json
     { "key": "F1", "command": "multiCommand.down3Lines", "when": "editorTextFocus"},
     { "key": "F2", "command": "multiCommand.swapChar", "when": "editorTextFocus"}
     ```
+    But when you use this key bind style, Visual Studio Code may warn about the command name. see: https://github.com/ryuta46/vscode-multi-command/issues/16

 ### Manual Execution